hlbao/classification_in_CSS/README.md

 4. Several advanced techniques for dealing with unusual situations, such as insufficient text data or imbalanced text data across classes (refer to slides).
 5. Model evaluation: What metrics should we consider when evaluating a designed machine learning model? (refer to slides).

 Nota bene, 1, 2, and 3 are basic operations with accompanying code and detailed comments/explanations.
 4 and 5 are more advanced subjects with a substantial body of literature.
-Please refer to the slides for additional information.
+Please refer to the slides for details.

 Acknowledge: The Summer Institutes in Computational Social Science 2021 (https://sicss.io/)